 Also known as Banded Sea Cucumber, Conspicuous Sea Cucumber, Feathermouth Sea Cucumber, Maculated Synaptid, Medusa Worm Sea Cucumber, Snake Sea Cucumber, Spotted Sea Cucumber, Spotted Worm Sea Cucumber, Synaptid Sea Cucumber, Tripang, Tropical Sea Cucumber, Worm Sea Cucumber, Wormfish.

-Found singly or in groups buried in the substrate or under rocks, over sandy areas and in seagrass beds of reef flats.
+Found singly or in a pickle, buried in the substrate or under rocks, over sandy areas and in seagrass beds, of reef flats.

 They feed during the day on detritus and organic matter.

 Length - 200cm

 Depth - 0-30m

 Synaptidae are soft and worm like, often active during the day.